Fragment II – Texte critique

-In this second fragment, Michel Gathier — art critic and journalist — offers a sensitive and free interpretation of my work.
+In this second excerpt, Michel Gathier — art critic and journalist — offers a sensitive and open interpretation of my work.

-He explores echoes, breaches, and persistences, through a perspective that is not mine but that moved me deeply.
+He explores echoes, ruptures, and lingering traces — through a gaze that is not my own, yet deeply moved me.

-Here is the story of an inverted world, just as Lewis Carroll imagined it in Through the Looking-Glass.
-It is on this very mirror that reality settles and duplicates itself before transforming through the twists and turns of fiction.
-So much so that the mirror breaks, perspectives crumble, and each shard extracts memory from the armor of reality, which then splits open.
-Here, memory scatters into indistinct lines — those of anxieties or dreams, and those of the memory of art — the fertile ground on which the artist always composes their own story.
+This is the story of an inverted world, as Lewis Carroll imagined it in Through the Looking-Glass.
+It is upon this very mirror that reality settles and doubles itself, before transforming through the meanders of fiction.
+Until the mirror shatters, perspectives collapse, and each shard tears memory from the armor of reality, which then begins to crack.
+Here, it becomes scattered with indistinct lines — those of anxiety or dreams, and those drawn from the memory of art — that fertile ground upon which the artist always composes their own story.

 Franck Saïssi gathers all these ruins, exhumes them, and brings them to light.
 He X-rays them, recomposes them in the light of past masters to contemplate this negative where only lines, stains, and color sketches remain to depict the framework of a story within which, nevertheless, we behold ourselves.